Difegue/TVC-16/content/006-doujinsoft-rc24.md

-Title: DoujinSoft x RiiConnect24 - WarioWare DIY Showcase Revival
+Title: DoujinSoft x RiiConnect24 - A technical breakdown
-Date: 2019-07-05 00:00
+Date: 2019-07-08 00:00
 Category: Software
 Tags: java, nintendo, wii, wiiconnect24, riiconnect24, warioware, doujinsoft, mio
 Slug: doujinsoft-rc24
 Authors: Difegue
-HeroImage: images/karen-dark.jpg
+HeroImage: images/rc24.png
-Summary: We have to go back...to WiiConnect24!

-Remember [WarioWare D.I.Y](https://en.wikipedia.org/wiki/WarioWare_D.I.Y.)?
-The Nintendo DS game for making small games and playing them on your Wii.

-It's turning 10 this year and stands as, in my opinion, the best in Nintendo's "_wacky user-generated content with that weird [baby face good lord what is that](https://www.youtube.com/watch?v=q_Yd2gn37AM)_" series.
-(Alongside other grands like Mario Paint and both Super Mario Maker games)
+Summary: Exploiting old Nintendo APIs for fun and profit.

+I've recently dug out the old DoujinSoft codebase to [interop with RiiConnect24](/doujinsoft-2).
-I launched [the DoujinSoft Store/Archiver](https://diy.tvc-16.science/) two years ago as a way to easily catalogue all the content created with the game.
-It's made in Java because I [use a Swing GUI application as a dependency](https://github.com/Difegue/DoujinSoft/tree/master/libs-ext/diyedit/diyedit-jar/1.0) to handle all the proprietary file-format decoding.
+It's made in Java because I [use a Swing GUI application as a dependency](https://github.com/Difegue/DoujinSoft/tree/master/libs-ext/diyedit/diyedit-jar/1.0) to handle all the WarioWare proprietary file-format decoding.
 You expecting me to learn reverse-engineering or something? 🐱‍👓

-As-is, it's a good archive of all the stuff people made back in the day, but there wasn't an easy way to play the games, save from injecting them yourself into a savefile for either the DS or Wii game.

-I was approached recently by the good folks at [RiiConnect24](https://rc24.xyz/), who'd figured out how the Wii game, WarioWare DIY Showcase, allowed users to send games to each other.
-With the keys to the castle in hand (a fake Wii friend number and the source code to the RC24 server), I set out to finally give people an easy way to get games from DoujinSoft **directly** to their console.
+Thanks to the RiiConnect24 guys giving me the keys to the castle (a fake Wii friend number and some debug tools), I set out to finally give people an easy way to get games from DoujinSoft **directly** to their console.

 ![d i r e c t l y](images/direct.gif)
 papa iwata this one's for you